-Encourage your patient to learn how to describe their medical history and their current condition, and what they need to do to feel better or manage their health.
-When your patient knows what to report, what to focus on, and how to ask questions when talking with a health care provider, they can become a more active partner in their care.
+Help the patient learn how to talk about personal health and medical issues and discuss what is needed to help manage the current condition and feel better.
+When the patient knows what to report, what to focus on, and how to ask questions when talking with a health care provider, he or she can become a more active partner in care.

-If you are teaching skills, check for the patient's mastery of the first skill before you move on to the next one.
-And, stay alert to barriers your patient may face in at home.
+If you are teaching certain skills to your patient, check for the patient's mastery of the first skill before you move on to the next one.
+And stay alert to barriers your patient may face in at home.